-How to update your kitchen with pastel colours
+How to create your perfect pastel kitchen

 Pastel tones are creeping into the interior design spotlight once again.
 A popular colour choice in 1950s American kitchens, ice cream-like hues are making a stylish comeback, ready to transform your kitchen into a stylish and cosy retreat.